[updated Nov 13, 2019] Section 5 of the Operating Agreement for Amazon Associates states you need to identify yourself as an Associate.

-It’s best to display this text on every page that may have an affiliate link.
-You can include the text in the footer or the sidebar for example.
 I put it at the top of any post with an affiliate link so there is no confusion — after all, not everyone reads all the way to the footer.

 If you’re in the US and need to follow FTC rules, it’s best to say something like, “I make a commission if you use that affiliate link…” You should do that because not everyone knows what an affiliate link is.
 (I know it seems crazy to us since we’re geeking out on the affiliate marketing!)

 - How Much Do Niche Sites Earn with Amazon Associates?

 - Can you make Full-Time Income with Amazon?